Aligned-Design/aligned_postd_1125/docs/phases/PHASE_1_COMPLETION_REPORT.md

 ## Conclusion

-**Aligned AI is production-ready** with a robust CI/CD pipeline, comprehensive testing strategy, and clear competitive positioning through Brand Intelligence.
+**POSTD is production-ready** with a robust CI/CD pipeline, comprehensive testing strategy, and clear competitive positioning through Brand Intelligence.

 The platform has:
 - ✅ Automated quality gates (build blocking)